ds261/august2022/README.md

 ### Teaching assistant
 * Mr. Naveen Paluru, Ph.D. student of CDS (naveenp[AT]iisc.ac.in)

+## Schedule

+3:30 PM - 5:00 PM on Tuesdays and Thursdays; Place: Room No: 202 of CDS.

 ## Resources[^1]

 1. Probabilistic Machine Learning: An Introduction (Adaptive Computation and Machine Learning series), Kevin P. Murphy, The MIT Press, March 2022.
 2. Deep Learning Illustrated: A Visual, Interactive Guide to Artificial Intelligence, Jon Krohn, Grant Beyleveld, and Aglae Bassens – Addison Wesley, 2019.

+## Course outline

+Artificial Intelligence (AI) for Medical Image Analysis is a current research area, where new developments are taking place every single day!
+This course covers the theory and technology (tools) parts.
+The other part of clinical implementation will not be covered in this course.
+Project will involve development of a compact solution to current problem/s in medical imaging using AI, such that it will enhance your understanding of challenges related to medical imaging.

 ## Grading